 Lauren Bacall on "Blood Alley": "That was supposed to be Mitchum, but he got into some brouhaha - probably had a few too many.
 William Wellman was great; Wild Bill, a fascinating man!
 Not a good movie, but I liked working with Duke.
 We didn't agree politically, but we got along well and had a sort of chemistry."

-Robert Mitchum was originally cast as Capt.
-Wilder.
+Robert Mitchum was originally cast as Captain Wilder.
 He was fired from the film after an altercation in which he shoved the film's transportation manager into San Francisco Bay.
-Director Wellman complained to Wayne that the star "was on dope, always walking about six inches off the ground."
+Director William A. Wellman complained to Wayne that the star "was on dope, always walking about six inches off the ground."
 Wellman said either he or Mitchum had to go.
-Gregory Peck subsequently turned down the role of Capt.
-Wilder, and Humphrey Bogart wanted a $500,000 salary, which would have put the film over budget.
+Gregory Peck subsequently turned down the role, and Humphrey Bogart wanted a 500,000 dollar salary, which would have put the film over budget.
 Without a major male star involved, Warner Bros. contacted producer John Wayne, threatening to pull out of their distribution deal for the film unless he took the role himself.
-To keep his new production company Batjac afloat, Wayne agreed to play Capt.
-Wilder.
+To keep his new production company Batjac afloat, Wayne agreed to play Captain Wilder.

 John Wayne appeared in an episode of I Love Lucy (1951) to promote this film.
 In a scene when Lucy is hiding in Wayne's trailer on set, a worker brings in the large poster for "Blood Alley" for his approval just before he is about to receive a massage.
 As Lucy tries to sneak away, he hears her and makes her give the massage without ever seeing her.

 In the scene where they are taking on wood in the ship graveyard, this was filmed at the San Pablo Yacht Club/Marina.
 The hulls of ships there were placed there to provide a breakwater into the marina.